I have created a new page for World of Warcraft: Classic Hunter Macros.

 /run --CastSpellByName("Distracting Shot") /run castDistract(); /run zCowerAutocastOn(); /run zGrowlAutocastOff();

-The second is the reverse, lowering the hunter's threat with Disengage and raising the pet's threat by turning on Growl and attacking the hunter's target.
+The second is the reverse, lowering your threat level by casting Disengage and raising your pet's threat by enabling Growl, disabling Cower and having your pet attack your current target.

 /run --CastSpellByName("Disengage") /run zCowerAutocastOff(); /run zGrowlAutocastOn(); /run PetAttack(); /run castDisengage();